Internet Annoyances

 Another annoyance are ripped sites, especially those duplicating Wikipedia.
 While it may be a good idea to have more than one universal encyclopedia just to read a second opinion or to see a different approach, there are many wiki-based encyclopedias that exactly copy a portion of Wikipedia and are never updated.
 I can understand well if something like news is exchanged among different sites, but encyclopedic content should be off limits.
 I am not sure about the legal ramifications (Wikipedia may allow to copy their articles).
 In any case it is a total waste.

-Update It is my impression that the number of scraper sites has decreased, or that Google has taken better measures to exclude them from the search index.
+Update It is my impression that the number of scraper sites has decreased in the late 2010's, or that Google has taken better measures to exclude them from the search index.
 In any case, it is not really an annoyance any more.

 In 2017, Google started to enforce Google Web Light on search results, a service that is said to reduce the data volume on slow (mobile) internet connections, by passing pages through Google's servers in order to cut down their volume.
 I have multiple issues with this practice.
 Firstly, I don't want anyone to parse, filter, rebuild and serve my site.
 It is my creation, and no one but I myself is to decide how it is supposed to look.
 Secondly, I checked the look of my site once it is served by Google Web Light.
 It looks like a pile of shit, the layout is totally scrambled and for someone who does not understand that it's Google's fault it looks like I'm a complete idiot who doesn't know basic website coding.
 Thirdly, for someone who reassembles and serves my site it is easy to sneak in unwanted scripts such as for user tracking, or even ads.
 For all these reasons I don't want Google Web Light to touch my site.
 But the only way to avoid it would be to opt out using "Cache-Control: no-transform" in the page header, in which case my site would be punished for not allowing Google Web Light (or, as Google would put it, for "not being optimized for slow connections").